RenjiSann/RenjiSann/README.md

 # Hi ! 👋

-My name's Dorian and I'm a CS student currently studying @ [Epita](https://www.epita.fr) in Rennes, France.
+The name's Dorian and I'm a CS student currently studying @ EPITA Paris, France.

 ### Hobbies and Skills 🎯
 ---

 #### I love:
+- Embedded systems ✈
+- Sailing ⛵
+- Anything that is ocean-related 🌊
 - Math 📚
 - Algorithmic 💻
 - Robotics 🤖
-- Embedded systems ✈
-- Sailing ⛵
-- Anything that is ocean-related 🌊

 #### Languages I Use